beginnerprivacy/beginnerprivacy.com/content/articles/how-to-create-strong-passwords-and-store-them-securely/index.md

     image: https://github.com/PrintN.png
 excludeSearch: false
 ---
 Did you know that the most [commonly used password](https://en.wikipedia.org/wiki/List_of_the_most_common_passwords) is "123456"?
 This highlights the importance of using strong, unique passwords for each of your online accounts.
-In this post, we'll go over the best practices for generating and storing strong passwords.
+Password breaches happen all the time, with millions of accounts compromised every year.

 ### Common Password Security Mistakes:
 - Using personal information in your passwords